FredTheDino/thesis-spade-lang/documents/affine-and-interval-arithmatic.md

 This gives us the conclusion that this expression will lie in the range $[-2, 4]$ for the given values of $x$ and $z$.
 This is true, but the estimate is larger than it necessarily needs to be.
 An observant reader would notice that subtracting the value $z$ from itself should result in $0$, which is a perfectly valid point.
 This is a limitation of the interval arithmetic.
 Interval arithmetic doesn't reason about the expressions that came before it and how they combine, and this limitation would exist if used to do static analysis of programs.
 But this limitation leads us to affine arithmetic, which lets us reason more about the expressions we evaluate.

+## Affine Arithmetic
+Affine arithmetic (AA) works similarly to interval arithmetic (IA), but has a memory of where values come from and can reason about their combinations at a higher level.
+That said, AA does not produce strictly better results than IA in all circumstances and a combination is currently thought to be the current state of the art.

+### How Affine Arithmetic works
+In affine arithmetic there's a concept of noise symbols ($e_i$ where $i$ is a natural number) and the numbers half width ($x_i$ where $i$ is a natural number).
+A linear combination of these noise symbols is a reasonable way to represent a "number" when reasoning about affine arithmetic, $\hat{x} = x_0 + x_1e_1 + x_2e_2 + \dots$.
+These terms can them be combined using similar rules to interval arithmetic.

+Notice how the first term lacks a noise symbol, this expresses where the center of the uncertainty is.
+The different noise variables serve as the memory of this expression, consider subtracting $\hat{x} - \hat{x}$ with itself we get the expected result of 0 from that.

+## Error Explosion

+Both AA and IA accumulate error in order to over estimate.
+If this error gets too large, the estimations become worse.
+Luckily this doesn't affect the correctness only the error of the answer but if the error is too large the estimation becomes useless.

 <!-- TODO: Error explosion, this topic probably needs to be covered, but maybe cover them for both? -->